We are Award-Winning South Bend Truck Accident Lawyers

 Why Do You Need a Personal Injury Lawyer to Sue Responsible Parties

 The consequences of a trucking accident can be devastating for all involved.
-Whether it’s due to negligent or unsafe behavior on the part of the truck driver, the trucking company, or other factors, seeking justice is the start to hold the responsible parties accountable.
+Whether it’s due to negligent or unsafe behavior on the part of the truck driver, the trucking company, or other factors, seeking justice is the start to holding the responsible parties accountable.

-At Christie Farrell Lee & Bell, our team of South Bend personal injury lawyers have decades of experience in handling truck accident cases and understands the unique complexities of trucking accidents, including the differences in damages, causes, and regulations that apply to the trucking industry.
+At Christie Farrell Lee & Bell, our team of South Bend personal injury lawyers has decades of experience in handling truck accident cases and understands the unique complexities of trucking accidents, including the differences in damages, causes, and regulations that apply to the trucking industry.

 We can help you with the legal process, including filing a lawsuit, negotiating with insurance companies, and representing you in court.
 Request a free consultation and let us help you seek the justice you deserve.